The Day of the Doctor: Trailers

 The first trailer for the special was shown to attendees of San Diego Comic-Con in July 2013.
-The BBC's decision not to release the trailer online to international fans was met with controversy.
-On 26 July, the BBC responded to criticisms by saying the trailer was intended to be exclusive to Comic-Con attendees and that content for all other audiences would be forthcoming at a later date.
+The BBC's decision not to immediately release the trailer online for viewing by UK audiences was met with controversy.
+On 26 July, the BBC responded to criticisms by stating the trailer was intended to be exclusive to Comic-Con attendees and that UK-exclusive content would be forthcoming.
+The special's title was revealed on 10 September.